 We were really excited to visit this market but when we passed by in the morning it was closed so were fully prepared to miss this fantastic location however on our return later in the day it was overflowing with local people, out for their Sunday walk and buying fruit, veg, cheeses, meats and having wine and street food and a really enjoyable time.
 So we joined right in.

-Rick Stein had highlighted a prawn fritter type thing in his TV programme and Chris was keen to try it.
+Rick Stein had highlighted a prawn fritter type thing in his long weekends Book and Chris was keen to try it.
 Little live prawns are scooped up into the batter then popped into the deep fat fryer.
 The fritters are then devoured eyes and all.
 Not for me really but I did have a nibble and it was actually ok, but I only had a nibble.
 I opted for paella, well I was in Spain and I can tell you, it was delicious.
 Our street food, coupled with a few glasses of wine was the perfect way to end our day in Cadiz before heading for the train home.

 Andiamo Amigos and the Food of Cadiz

 Above we told you all about the little fried prawn fritters in the market place and the paella however we had stopped for lunch earlier in the day.
 The restaurant we hunted down that had been recommended by Rick Stein was Ultramar & Nos.
 This restaurant had as the most amazing Tuna and Chickpea stew that the locals raved about and true to form, when we arrived the place was filled with locals all having their Sunday traditional stew.
 It was delicious and I chose some tacos as my lunch and washed that down with a lovely big glass of red wine.
 Thanks Rick, this place was great and we would recommend this to anyone visiting Cadiz.

 Booking resources for your trip

 Tours & Tickets